What is Twinning?

 Twinning has three aims:

-to help spiritually and materially Conferences (parish groups of Society members) and Councils to assist them to undertake their Vincentian work.
+to provide Conferences (parish groups of Society members) and Councils with both material and spiritual support, to assist them in undertaking their Vincentian work.

 to facilitate communication between Conferences and Councils around the world, promoting a spirit of understanding, friendship and solidarity among all Vincentians.